codesynthesis-com/xsd/PACKAGE-README.md

 Schema to C++ compiler) and `libxsd` (the runtime library).
 There are also several `*-tests` packages as well as `xsd-examples`.

-When specifying dependencies on XSD packages in your project, the `xsd` package should be a build-time dependency.
+When specifying dependencies on the XSD packages in your project, the `xsd` package should be a build-time dependency.
 The `libxsd` library is header-only and because it can be used either with Xerces-C++ or Expat as the underlying XML parser, it does not have a dependency on